joinpursuit/Pursuit-Core-DSA/lessons/linked_lists/web/README.md

 node2.next = node3; // 1 -> 2 -> 3 -> null
 ```

 Cool, now that we manually chained the Nodes together, we finally have a Linked List right?
 Eh, kind of.
 This is actually pretty tedious to do.
 We have to manually create and attach the Nodes in the order we want.
 This is not the proper way to create an [Abstract Data Structure](https://github.com/mmosayed/DSA-Curriculum/blob/master/Abstract%20Data%20Structures/lesson-js.md).
-We only want to focus on the high level and have the Linked List manage it's own Nodes.
+We only want to focus on the high level and have the Linked List manage its own Nodes.

 ## Linked List Implementation